UKRIN-MAPS/ukat/README.md

 If you are new to git/GitHub you may find the following cheat sheets handy ([web](https://github.github.com/training-kit/downloads/github-git-cheat-sheet/), [pdf](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf)).

 # Installation
 To run the code from this repository you need Python >= 3.6 as well as several additional python libraries installed in your machine.
-In order to install all dependencies, please run the following command in your terminal:
+In order to install dependencies for the majority of the repository (exception: `preproc` directory - see below), please run the following command in your terminal:

     pip install -r requirements.txt

+To run code from the `preproc` directory you also need to have [SimpleElastix](https://simpleelastix.github.io/) installed.
+Installation instructions are [here](https://simpleelastix.readthedocs.io/GettingStarted.html).

 # Contributing guidelines
 Please read our [contributing guidelines (*work-in-progress*)](.github/CONTRIBUTING.md).